 It was an ordinary day, around lunchtime, and one of my routine tasks was to send out over the Bloomberg terminal an hourly headline for the U.S. dollar and Mexican peso.
 The announcement was meant for currency traders around the world and read something like this: “The U.S. dollar is trading at xx to the Mexican peso” (with the xx being the actual rate).

 I dutifully cued up the headline on the screen and as a joke changed the words “Mexican peso” to “Mexican jumping bean.”
-I had no intention of sending it out over the system (and certainly meant no ill will toward Mexico, the peso, or Bloomberg); it was simply a dumb reference to a kid’s novelty gift.
+I had no intention of sending it out over the system (and certainly meant no ill will toward Mexico, the peso, or Bloomberg); it was simply a dumb reference to a kid’s novelty toy.
 I nudged the editor at the work station next to me to show him my little joke and then went to clear the screen.
 Unfortunately, as I went to hit “delete," my finger accidentally bumped “send.”
 I sat in frozen terror as the jumping bean headline crossed the terminal to viewers (and currency traders) around the world.

 What happened after that is something of a blur.
 The newsroom erupted, telephones rang and everyone wanted to know the same thing: “Who sent out that jumping bean headline??”

 In truth, it had been a fairly minor error.
-A juvenile joke for sure, but no fortunes had been won or lost and no markets moved.
+A juvenile prank, for sure, but no fortunes had been won or lost and no markets moved.
 Currency traders around the globe probably allowed themselves a half a second or so to smirk before returning to their jobs of buying and selling money.

 At the same time, nothing after that was ever the same.

 I actually managed to keep my job at Bloomberg, but it was made clear to me that it would be a long while before I ever found myself back on the fast track.
-Six months later I resigned and within a year I was back in Prague.
+Six months later, I resigned and within a year I was back in Prague.